luckyhyosun/fullstackopen/README.md

   - **In Redux (single store)**: There’s just one big store, but you can split the reducer into smaller reducers (via combineReducers).
 Each reducer handles its slice of the state.

 + [Redux toolkit](https://redux.js.org/introduction/why-rtk-is-redux-today) is the official recommended approach for writing Redux logic

++ [Action creators]()https://redux.js.org/tutorials/essentials/part-1-overview-concepts#action-creators is a function that creates and returns an action object.